Things to do with a broken stick

 \end{proof}

-(ii) We ``computed" (employed Maple) the probability that an acute triangle with heights $\alpha$, $\beta$ and $\gamma$ exists, and found the expression given in the statement of the theorem.
-We are not going to include the derivation here since it is too cumbersome.
-Experimentally there was a fairly good match for the numerical value given for the probability, and the ``picture" of the event looks like the one in Figure~\ref{figure4}~(b).
-It is very similar to the one in Figure~\ref{figure4}~(a), but with an area almost three times smaller.
-This gives a ratio (\cite{guy}), $\frac{P(obtuse)}{P(acute)}$ of about 2.008 which is considerably worse than in the previous situations.
+For part (ii), we used Maple to compute the probability that an acute triangle with heights $\alpha$, $\beta$ and $\gamma$ exists, and found the expression given in the statement of the theorem.
+We are not going to include the derivation either since it is too cumbersome.
+Experimentally there was a fairly good match for the numerical value given for the probability, and the ``picture" of the event looks like the one in Figure~\ref{figure4}(b).
+It is very similar to the one in Figure~\ref{figure4}(a), but with an area almost three times smaller.